Skip to main content

 Introduction: Why Optimising Your Recruitment Process Has Become Strategic

-In a tight labour market, the quality of the recruitment process directly conditions business competitiveness.
-According to a DARES study published in 2025, the average recruitment lead time in France stands at 42 days for skilled positions, generating an average estimated cost of between €3,000 and €10,000 per failed recruitment.
-Optimising each step — from defining the need to signing the employment contract — is therefore no longer optional but a necessity.
-This article outlines the key phases of an optimal recruitment process, the digital tools that accelerate it, and how contract dematerialisation secures onboarding.
+In a tightly stretched labour market, the quality of the recruitment process directly determines companies' competitiveness.
+According to a DARES study published in 2025, the average recruitment timeframe in France stands at 42 days for skilled positions, generating an estimated average cost of between €3,000 and €10,000 per failed recruitment.
+Optimising each stage — from defining the need to signing the employment contract — is therefore no longer an option but a necessity.
+This article details the key phases of an optimal recruitment process, the digital tools that accelerate it, and how contract dematerialisation secures onboarding.

 ---